 Due to the size and makeup of the Board, Directors considered that there is significant feedback provided by Board members on the performance of the Board.
-Accordingly, no performance evaluation was performed during the 2017 financial year.
+Accordingly, no performance evaluation was performed during the 2019 financial year.

-The Board reviews the performance of the Executive Chairman on an annual basis and will be putting in place a set of key performance indicators which are being established with reference to the Company's strategy and the Executive Chairman's individual responsibilities.
-As the Executive Chairman receives significant feedback on his performance progressively during the period, no formal performance review was conducted during the 2017 financial year.
+The Board is of the view the Executive Chairman receives significant feedback on his performance progressively during the period and accordingly no formal performance review was conducted during the 2019 financial year.
+The implementation of Key Performance Indicators will be developed as the Company reaches a level of maturity where meaningful KPI can be developed.
 The Executive Chairman is responsible for the review and monitoring of the performance of senior executives where such are engaged.